smolquants/y2k-audit-2022/audit/insurance-pricing.md

 - $B = \sum_i B_i$ is the total premiums paid by hedge vault depositors
 - $S = \sum_j S_j$ is the total collateral posted by risk vault depositors

+### Payout Structure

 Protocol fees are ignored for the sake of simplicity.
 Summary of the Y2K payout structure is below.

 During the deposit phase,